milagrofrost/proxmox-packer-cilium-bgp-cloudflare-zero-trust-openwrt-adguard-dns-lets-encrypt-k8s-homelab-of-doom/README.md

 # WORK IN PROGRESS!

 I hope you like my repo name.
+Shoutout to Github Co-Pilot for the assist on these docs.

 # Homelab K8S Cluster with Cilium and Cloudflare